orcasound/aifororcas-livesystem/HumpbackWhales/README.md

 ### Done
 - ✅ Acquisition and annotation-based extraction of hydrophone recordings: download raw hydrophone recordings from Orcasound Amazon S3 and extract humpback vocalizations based on provided annotations.
+- ✅ Data augmentation: develop a notebook for extracting %-portions from vocalizations using a sliding window of 5 sconds.
 - ✅ Noise segment isolation: develop notebooks to isolate noise segments from raw hydrophone recordings for further analysis.
-- ✅ AzureML pipeline integration for ORCA-CLEAN: encapsulate the training process of the ORCA-CLEAN denoising model within an AzureML pipeline.
 - ✅ Performance benchmarking of Audio Spectrogram Transformer: conduct basic benchmarking tests for the Audio Spectrogram Transformer on humpback vocalizations.

+### Debugging:
+- [ ] AzureML pipeline integration for ORCA-CLEAN: encapsulate the training process of the ORCA-CLEAN denoising model within an AzureML pipeline.

 ### ToDo
 - [ ] Noise segment refinement: develop a binary classifier to accurately distinguish between true noise segments and those erroneously labeled as noise but containing vocalizations.
-- [ ] Additional testing data preparation: develop a notebook for extracting %-portions from vocalizations using a sliding window of 5 sconds.
 - [ ] ORCA-CLEAN model optimization: finalize the training of the ORCA-CLEAN model through iterative training and testing cycles for humpback vocalizations.
 - [ ] Data denoising: utilize the trained ORCA-CLEAN model to preprocess the vocalization data, generating denoised records for subsequent steps.
 - [ ] Classifier fine-tuning: fine-tune the Audio Spectrogram Transformer using the denoised records to improve classification performance.